HowTo: ESPEasy – Connect VL53L0X / VL53L1X distance sensor to the ESP8266 / ESP32 and read its data

 Front view.

-Now you can deal with the rest of the installation: Before the microcontroller is stowed in the housing, you can secure the contacts of the sensor with a little hot glue against short circuits.
+Now you can do the rest of the installation: Before the microcontroller is stored in the housing, you can secure the sensor contacts against short circuits with some hot glue.

-Of course you can do this later - after a first test - as soon as you are sure that everything is working correctly.
+Of course, you can also do this later - after an initial test - as soon as you are sure that everything is working properly.

-You can do the same with the contacts of the microcontroller.
+You can also do the same with the contacts of the microcontroller.

-Then the microcontroller can be connected to the micro USB connector …
+The microcontroller can then be connected to the micro USB cable…

-You may have to loosen the union nut of the screw socket again. 🙂
+You may have to loosen the union nut on the screw nozzle again. 🙂

-Finished the whole thing should look like this. 🙂 🙂
+When fully assembled, the whole thing should now look like this. 🙂

 Seal the housing watertight

-The almost final step: Now that all components have been installed in the housing, you must also seal it watertight.
+The almost final step: Now that all the components have been installed in the housing, you also have to seal it watertight.

-At this point you can of course jump one chapter further and program the microcontroller first.
+At this point you can of course skip ahead to a chapter and program the microcontroller first.
 The housing can also be closed after programming and the first tests. 🙂

 Four M3 nuts are now required to close the housing.

-Place them from below in the designated assembly spaces in the corners of the housing.
+Place these from below in the designated mounting locations in the corners of the housing.

-Then turn the housing over without the nuts falling out of their assembly locations.
+Then turn the housing over without the nuts falling out of their mounting positions.

 Then you can insert the sealing ring into the bulge on the top.